1.0 Purpose and Scope

 Student - a student enrolled at the university and includes undergraduate, post graduate and HDR.

-Tetanus prone injury - Please refer to section 4.19.9 'Tetanus-prone wounds in the latest edition of the Australian Immunisation Handbook.
+Tetanus prone injury - Please refer to the Australian Immunisation Handbook.

 TB - Tuberculosis - is an infectious disease caused by the bacterium Mycobacterium tuberculosis.